Skip to main content

 curology bottle

 Not a member yet?
-Curology is free to start*—you’ll get a Custom Formula, plus any of our recommended skincare products (cleanser, moisturizer, sunscreen), for just $4.95 (plus tax) to cover shipping and handling.
-That’s a full skincare routine designed by dermatologists and sent straight to your door.
+You can get a Custom Formula, plus our other dermatologist-developed skincare products, sent straight to your door.
 The best part?
-Curology is custom-tailored to you.
-That means we can tweak your Custom Formula over time, and you can always update what’s in your box.
+Curology is customized to you.
+That means we can tweak your Custom Formula Rx over time, and you can always update what’s in your box.
 So what are you waiting for?
-Go ahead and start your Curology free trial now
+Go ahead and start your Curology trial now.*

 • • •